shreyashrawat/Rawat-Portfolio/fatalRoadAccidents.md

 Also, instead of reversing the color scheme and displaying the blue color for the safest states, it is better to show the most accident prone states in dark red.
 This provides a more important and strong message and also complies with the title of the viz better.

 [Link to my final viz](/roadaccidentsfinal.md)

+### Summary

+The one thing that really stood out to me about the chosen graphic is the data that was presented.
+The data showed in the graphic consisted of the objective number of fatal accidents that may portray a wrong story from the graphic.
+Hence, the first part included to get the total number of accidents occuring in each of the states from the same governemnt website so that I can represent the same data in terms of percentages which would give a much better and accurate representation of the message.
+Next, when it came to the representation of the data, the map gives us a better picture as you can get some additional patterns to see the safety regions of the country according to the geographical location.
+Changing the interactivity to a simple dropdown and experimenting with the color scheme, the red color scheme gives a stronger message and hence portrays the message clearly and strongly.
+There was also some cleaning done when it comes to the labelling of the states on the maps that caused unnecessary clutter.